 Geez, I sound like a teenager now.
 But it’s true.

 Where does that leave the rest of us?
 Is it possible to be a successful blogger over the age of 40, especially if you’re just starting out?

 STARTING A BLOG OVER 40

 At first glance into the blogging world, one might think this is a young person’s game.
-But if you’re over 40 and thinking of getting into blogging know that if you dig around enough, you’ll find there are plenty of us ‘baby boomer bloggers’ out there.
+But if you’re over 40 and thinking of getting into blogging know that if you dig around enough, you’ll find there are plenty of us ‘mid life bloggers’ out there.

 We may not be as big a group as some of the younger mom or fashion bloggers out there, but are numbers are not as small as one would think.

 Of course, there are differences between them and us.
 For one, the older we are, the more complex our lives are with responsibilities and obligations.
 You may be working, have a family, looking after aging parents, possibly already have grandchildren and assist with their care, volunteer for charities and more.

 Maybe you’re working full time and wonder how on earth will you find the time to blog?

 That’s not to minimize the responsibilities of many of the younger bloggers, but with age typically comes a wider degree of responsibility.
 For many of us, as I mentioned above, it includes caring for elderly parents.